fresmini/store-sales-prediction/README.md

 Validating our model with the last 6 weeks of available data showed:
 - the difference between real values and predicted values are - on average - around $800 per day per store, what stands for an 11% error;
 - almost 50% of predictions are within 0-10% error range.

+PS: Unfortunatelly our forest model archive was too large to be uploaded.
+So our choice was to upload a smaller linear regression model so the notebook would work properly.